Overview

 This is the clearest signal of which tools the AI is actually using.
 In practice you’ll usually find that 80% of calls go to 2–3 tools — invest optimisation effort there.

-Top servers
+Top servers chart

-A horizontal bar chart showing your top 8 most-called servers by request count.
+Shows the top 8 most-called servers by request count.

-Geographic distribution
+Geographic distribution chart

-A horizontal bar chart showing the top 10 countries by request origin (ISO 2-letter country codes).
 Useful for understanding where your users are and for diagnosing region-specific latency issues.

 Server-level analytics

-Click any server from the Top servers chart, or open a server’s Analytics tab, to see analytics scoped to that server.
+Click any server from the Top servers chart, or open a server’s Analytics tab, to see analytics scoped to that specific server.

 Server KPI cards

-| Metric | What it measures |
+| Card | What it measures |

 |---|